 What Does Periodontitis Have to Do with My Knees?

 Gum disease has many connections to overall health problems, including diabetes complications, heart disease, pregnancy issues, and stroke.
 Recently, researchers have found that gum disease bacteria can even contribute to rheumatoid arthritis pain.
 They discovered oral bacteria in the synovial fluid surrounding the kneecap of patients with rheumatoid arthritis.
 They concluded that the bacteria had travelled through the blood stream and was attracted to the weakened synovial fluid.
 The bacteria make the diseased synovial fluid much worse for the arthritis sufferer, increasing rheumatoid arthritis pain.

 How Can I Protect Myself from Gum Disease?

 While periodontal disease prevention is important for every patient, those with rheumatoid arthritis should take special care to avoid gum disease.
-Our Lake Forest dentist recommends a healthy, regular dental hygiene routine, including brushing twice daily and flossing at least once a day.
+We recommend a healthy, regular dental hygiene routine, including brushing twice daily and flossing at least once a day.
 In addition, we encourage you to schedule routine dental checkups twice a year.
 Women are at increased risk due to hormonal variations.
 At these dental checkups, Dr. Fondriest can remove the hardened plaque and bacteria responsible for causing gum disease.

 You can schedule a dental checkup by calling Lake Forest Dental Arts at 847-234-0517.
 We proudly offer preventive dentistry services to patients from Lake Forest and the North Shore suburbs near Chicago.